themonti/myip-nodejs/README.md

 Show my public IP
 =================

 This is a small Node.js app that will show the HTTP client's IP, as seen by the Web server.
 This also supports being run behind a reverse-proxy, if the X-Forwarded-For or X-Real-IP headers are set.
+Can also be run directly on Heroku.

 To run:

     sudo gem install foreman
     foreman start

 or

     PORT=5000 node web.js

+or

+    heroku create --stack cedar